Predoctoral Research Assistant

 - BA/BS in economics, mathematics, or computer science, or in a related field (e.g., public policy, with significant coursework in economics, mathematics, statistics and/or programming)

-- Experience with statistical programming in STATA and/or R
+- Experience with statistical programming in STATA, Python, or R

 - Demonstrated interest in empirical social science